BPMData/JHU_5_ReproducibleResearch/Project2_RMD.md

 ## [37] "COLD"                           "HEAVY RAIN/LIGHTNING"
 ## [39] "FLASH FLOODING/THUNDERSTORM WI" "WALL CLOUD/FUNNEL CLOUD"
 ```
-For example, in only the 40 entries above, we see **THUNDERSTORM WINDS** written as everything from **THUNDERSTORM WINDS** to **THUNDERSTORM WINS** to **TSTM WIND**, all of which are currently considered seperate event types, even though they obviously are not.
+For example, in only the $40$ entries above, we see **THUNDERSTORM WINDS** written as everything from **THUNDERSTORM WINDS** to **THUNDERSTORM WINS** to **TSTM WIND**, all of which are currently considered separate event types, even though they obviously are not.

-Before we start, we're also going to correct two egregiously unusual misentered event type observations - one event type was listed as "cold" when the official weather formatting should be **"Extreme Cold/Wind Chill"**, which will cause that observation to be mismatched as "flood" simply because flood has the letters O,L and D and is a short word, and one observation is listed as the unnecessarily loquacious "unseasonably warm and dry," which we'll amend to the official event type, **"Heat"**.
+Before we start, we're also going to correct two particularly problematically misentered event type observations - one event type was listed as "cold" when the official weather formatting should be **"Extreme Cold/Wind Chill"**, which will cause that observation to be mismatched as "flood" simply because flood has the letters O,L and D and is a short word, and one observation is listed as the unnecessarily loquacious "unseasonably warm and dry," which we'll amend to the official event type, **"Heat"**.

-Having corrected these outliers, we'll create a vector, *dictionary*, of the NOAA's 48 official storm event types, and then use approximate string matching using the amatch() command to condense all of the 220 event types we currently have into the official 48.We are going to use the **longest common substring** method, as this will help ensure events like "Ex.
+Having corrected these outliers, we'll create a vector, *dictionary*, of the NOAA's $48$ official storm event types, and then use approximate string matching using the amatch() command to condense all of the $220$ event types we currently have into the official $48$.We are going to use the **longest common substring** method, as this will help ensure events like "Ex.
 Cold" get matched to the event type "Extreme Cold/Wind Chill" even though the difference in the number of characters is fairly large, rather than to something like "Funnel Cloud" or "Flood", which is closer in character count to "Ex.
 Cold" but don't even contain the word "cold".

 ```r